ourgenus/react-pdf/README.md

 #### Copying cMaps

-First, you need to copy cMaps from `pdfjs-dist` (React-PDF's dependency - it should be in your `node_modules` if you have React-PDF installed). cMaps are located in `pdfjs-dist/cmaps`.
+First, you need to copy cMaps from `@genus/pdfjs-dist` (React-PDF's dependency - it should be in your `node_modules` if you have React-PDF installed). cMaps are located in `@genus/pdfjs-dist/cmaps`.

 ##### Webpack